Nine Dublin City Pubs with Open Fires

-Nealons is a very typical traditional in style Irish Pub, so you really can’t beat it.
-It’s located on one of Dublin’s most eclectic streets, where you can shop till you drop and then wine and dine the night away.
+The Hacienda Bar on Little Mary Street is an institution with locals and visitors alike.
+From Irish and international movie stars to rock legends, the Hacienda has hosted them all.
+It’s located just off one of Dublin’s most eclectic streets, where you can shop till you drop and then wine and dine the night away.
 It’s also the perfect stop off if you’ve been shopping along Henry Street or at the Cineworld Cinema on Parnell Street.
-For more info you can visit the Jack Nealons Facebook page here: facebook.com/Jack-Nealons-Pub
+For more info you can visit the Hacienda Facebook page here: facebook.com/Hacienda-Bar-Dublin

 image source: theworkmansclub.com

 The Workman’s Club, 10 Wellington Quay, Dublin 2